Judge orders Trump administration to release billions in foreign aid approved by Congress

 A divided panel of appeals court judges ruled last month that the administration could suspend the money.
 The judges later revised that opinion, reviving the lawsuit before Ali.

-In his ruling, Ali said he understood that his decision would not be the final word in the case, adding that “definitive higher court guidance now will be instructive.”
+In his ruling, Ali said he understood that his decision would not be the last word in the case, adding that “definitive higher court guidance now will be instructive.”

 “This case raises questions of immense legal and practical importance, including whether there is any avenue to test the executive branch’s decision not to spend congressionally appropriated funds,” he wrote.